ethereum/ethereum-org-website/src/content/developers/docs/scaling/state-channels/index.md

 Updates to the ledger's balance (i.e., the payment channel's state) require the approval of all parties in the channel.
 A channel update, signed by all channel participants, is considered finalized, much like a transaction on Ethereum.

-Payment channels were among the earliest scaling solutions designed to minimize expensive on-chain activity of simple user interactions (e.g., ETH transfers, atomic swaps, micropayments).
+Payment channels were among the earliest scaling solutions designed to minimize expensive on-chain activity of simple user interactions (e.g. ETH transfers, atomic swaps, micropayments).
 Channel participants can conduct an unlimited amount of instant, feeless transactions between each other as long as the net sum of their transfers does not exceed the deposited tokens.
-[Raiden](https://linktr.ee/RaidenNetwork) is an example of a payment channel on Ethereum.

 ## State channels {#state-channels}